 The Garmin Forerunner 255 comes in two different sizes — a 42mm (the Forerunner 255S) and a 46mm; both cost the same.
 The Forerunner 255 also comes with the option to store music, or not.
 The Forerunner 255 without music costs $349/£299, and the Forerunner 255 Music costs $399/£349.

 This is slightly more expensive than the Forerunner 245, which hit the market at $299 without music, and $349 with music.
 Yet following the launch of the Forerunner 255, the Forerunner 245 is likely to be in the sale, so if you are on a budget, now is a good time to invest in the cheaper watch.
+It's also worth looking at our Garmin coupon codes to see if you can save a little extra.

 Both watches are still readily available, however as Garmin will have stopped making the Forerunner 245, it won’t be around forever, so if you do have it in your basket, it’s worth checking out soon.